What To See and Do

 - The Gorton’s Seafoods Gallery houses a variety of exhibits on schooners, fishing, maritime innovation, marine heroes and boat building.

 - Our Marine Research Laboratory or Wet Lab, adjacent to the Aquarium, is used in our educational programming as well as by high school and college students to grow specimens and conduct marine research.
-Check out the lab during our Drop-in Programs and Special Events.
-CLOSED FOR THE SEASON
+Check out the lab during our Drop-in Programs (starting later this month) and Special Events.

 - The Stellwagen Bank National Marine Sanctuary Exhibit is an extraordinary interactive exhibit that describes and provides images, video, audio and real-time data access to an amazing narrative of its marine life and unique features.
 Gloucester is the northern gateway to this 842 square mile marine plateau between Cape Ann and Cape Cod.